Indefinite backpack travel

 Gear to add

 • Insta360 X3.
-360 cameras are amazing for travelers who dislike recording themselves.
+360 cameras are amazing for unique POV and third person shots.

 • DJI Mini 3 Pro.
 I love flying DJI drones.
 Never traveled with one due to size.
 This solves that.